nginx-architects/njs-examples/module09.rst

 **Code Snippets**

 This config uses `js_set` to invoke the jwt function in our njs code.
-The result is returned is the response body.
+The generated JWT is returned in the response body.

 .. code-block:: nginx